 October 26, 2017 by Abdiel Capital Management, LLC, AQMF, ACLP, Abdiel Capital Advisors, LP and Colin T. Moran.
-Abdiel Capital Management, LLC is the general partner of AQMF and ACLP, and Abdiel Capital Advisors, LP serves as the investment manager of AQMF and ACLP.
-Colin T. Moran is the managing member of Abdiel Capital Management, LLC and Abdiel Capital Partners, LLC, which is the general partner of Abdiel Capital Advisors, LP.
+Abdiel Capital Management, LLC is the general partner of AQMF and ACLP, and Abdiel Capital Management, LLC, AQMF, ACLF, Abdiel Capital Advisors, LP and Colin T. Moran is the managing member of Abdiel Capital Management, LLC and Abdiel Capital Partners, LLC, which is the general partner of Abdiel Capital Advisors, LP.
 By virtue of the foregoing relationships, each of the reporting persons may be deemed to beneficially own the securities held by AQMF and ACLP.
 The principal business address of these persons and entities is 401 Park Avenue, Suite 930, New York, New York 10022.
 Consists of 7,174,902 shares of Class B common stock held by Wallingford, LLC, for which Mr. Calkins serves as the managing member, and 21,524,710 shares of Class B common stock held by Calkins Family LLC, for which Mr. Calkins serves as the managing member.
-Solve the security for a loan.
-250,000 consists of Class B common stock as security for a loan.
-250,000 consists of Class B common stock as security for a loan.
+Wallingford, LLC has pledged 2,204,586 shares of Class B common stock held by a loan.
+250,000